 The Maine Forest Service has a wealth of information on Invasive Forest Pests and Diseases on their website, Invasive Threats to Maine's Forests and Trees: Forest Health & Monitoring: Maine Forest Service: Maine ACF

-Maine Soil and Water Conservation Districts have received funding through the Maine Department of Agriculture, Conservation, & Forestry (DACF) to provide outreach on Invasive Forest Pests through workshops and at state-wide events and fairs.
-The grant project extends through mid-September, 2019 so look for Districts at IFP booths at events all around the state.
+Maine Soil and Water Conservation Districts have received funding through the Maine Department of Agriculture, Conservation, & Forestry (DACF) to provide outreach on Invasive Threats to Maine's Forests through workshops and at state-wide events and fairs.
+The grant project extends through mid-September, 2023 so look for Districts at IFP booths at events all around the state.

 Currently, invasive pests that occur in Maine include:

-- emerald ash borer, recently found in the towns of Frenchville, Grand Isle, Madawaska in Aroostook, and Acton and Lebanon in York County and since expanded to other areas in southern Maine
+- emerald ash borer, initially found in the towns of Frenchville, Grand Isle, Madawaska in Aroostook, and Acton and Lebanon in York County and since expanded to other areas in southern Maine

 - hemlock woolly adelgid & elongate hemlock scale, recently found near Waldo County

 - browntail moth (Browntail moth caterpillars defoliate trees; contact with toxic hairs can cause severe dermatitis and respiratory problems.)

 Those that do not YET occur in Maine, but are close by other states: